jpgacrama/recruitment-platform/HighLevelReq/CandidateRequirements/StorePreOnboardingRequirements.rst

 .. _StorePreOnboardingRequirements:

-User should be able to store Candidates' Pre-Onboarding Documents
+User should be able to store Candidate's Pre-Onboarding Documents
 =================================================================================================================================

 ``StorePreOnboardingRequirements``